 A key “trick” behind this (as we have discussed before) has been to base Apple Pay on a pre-existing and universally available infrastructure and a tokenization process approved and delivered by the payment card schemes and their partners.
 The strength of the Apple/card scheme partnership and the focus on a single, highly controlled, device portfolio (iPhone 6/Apple Watch) has provided a clear “centre of gravity” for the rest of the ecosystem to align with.

 This kind of coherence is important for a number of reasons most notably:

 - It is a pre-requisite to widespread merchant acceptance

 - It supports consumer and merchant education, awareness and understanding

 - It reduces implementation and support costs for merchants, banks and service providers

 We believe Apple Pay has delivered a reference model for mobile payment deployment but it only addresses a select segment of the consumer market.
 The key question is can it be repeated and replicated outside the US and more importantly on other much more fragmented platforms, notably Android?

 Coherence Beyond Apple Pay

 From a technology perspective, the components are there for a coherent ecosystem serving Android.
 The challenge is that there will be a multiplicity of consumer offerings fronted by different players including handset vendors, banks, tech companies, payment processors, retailers and mobile network operators.
-(For a good overview of some of these check out our new Mobile Payments and Retail Payments Market Maps)

 These wallets and schemes will mostly be based on the same mechanics i.e. card authorisation, clearing and settlement, biometric authentication, tokenisation, HCE or embedded secure element.
 However, the diversity in presentation and implementation brings the risk of consumer and merchant confusion and additional integration and support cost for banks, processors and Payment Service Providers.